How to take a claim in the civil court

 Very low income household?
 Request a copy of our extended digital guide for free

-We will consider sending you our information for free if you cannot pay.
-To qualify you must complete the request form and have a household income of less than £1,100 per month after tax or be unable to access money.
+We will send you a copy for free if you cannot pay.
+To qualify you must complete the request form and have a household income of less than £1,540 per month after tax or be unable to access money.

 How to start a civil claim thumbnail